Bike trails like this should be everywhere in Florida.

 Planning your visit to the West Orange Trail

 There is parking at each station and outpost along the trail, so you can start at any end or in the middle.
 Most people advise, however, to start in the scenic southwestern section of the trail around Winter Garden, a charming town we can tell you more about in the link.

 If you want to rent bicycles, there are several options:

 - A Bikes and Blades rental site is located at Killarney Station at the west end of the trail.

-- There are two bike shops in Winter Garden: Bikes and Blades and Winter Garden Wheel Works.
+- There are two bike shops in Winter Garden: Bikes and Blades.

 - Spin City Cycles in Apopka rents bikes and is two blocks from the West Orange Trail.